 Receiving an approved NDIS plan

-While you may work with an ECEI Coordinator or LAC to develop your NDIS plan, all participant plans must be approved by the NDIA.
+While you may work with an early childhood partner or local area coordinator partner to develop your NDIS funded plan, all participant plans must be approved by the NDIA.

 After it is approved, you will receive your plan either in person or in the mail, and through the myplace portal.

-Your ECEI Coordinator, LAC or NDIA planner will let you know the next steps and how long it will take to receive your approved plan.
+Your early childhood partner, local area coordinator partner or NDIA planner will let you know the next steps and how long it will take to receive your approved plan.

 During your planning conversation you can request a copy of your plan printed in a variety of accessible formats such as Braille, electronic text (on CD), large print or audio (on CD), or translated into your preferred language.